 Certainly my parents were the most important influence in my life.
-(I'm sometimes told -- not necessarily in a complimentary tone of voice -- that I am getting more like my father every year.
-That is absolutely true, and it doesn't bother me a bit -- he and my mother have accomplished a lot with a little, and my sister and I owe them more than we can ever repay.)
+(I'm sometimes told – not necessarily in a complimentary tone of voice – that I am getting more like my father every year.
+That is absolutely true, and it doesn't bother me a bit.
+He and my mother have accomplished a lot after starting out with very little, and my sister and I owe them more than we can ever repay.)

-I moved to the Washington, DC, area after I finished law school over 33 years ago, so I've lived here a lot longer than I lived in Joplin (even accounting for for brief detours to San Francisco and Philadelphia).
-And that's where I got married and where my kids were born and grew up.
+I moved to the Washington, DC, area after I finished law school over 38 years ago, so I've lived here a lot longer than I lived in Joplin (even accounting for for brief detours to San Francisco and Philadelphia).

 You can take it or leave it